evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

 ### Plot GloVe Word Vectors using Multidimensional Scaling

-Plot a vector with 100 dimensions would not be informative, thus we use Multidimensional Scaling (MDS) to ease the interpretation.
+Plot a vector with 100 dimensions would not be informative, thus we used Multidimensional Scaling (MDS) to ease the interpretation.
 MDS seeks to preserve the distance between vectors.
 Since vector distances within GloVe encode some semantic meaning, it would be ideal to preserve the relative term topology.
 We applied MDS with Euclidean distances between these word vectors.

-EXPLAIN MORE

 ![](./image/oct.jpg)

 ![](./image/nov.jpg)

-EXPLAIN COLORS
+***What we got from the visualization?***

+1.

 I expected terms close to each other in this reduced vector space to be semantically similar, meaning they are commonly found within the same context and are transposable within the corpus.
 There are some clear and evident trends from this figure:

 1. The terms seem to be stratified primarily by frequency.
 - Higher frequency terms are more separated and isolated.
 These terms be placed within the multidimensional space in a location that depicts its distinct meaning.
 - Low frequency terms tend to aggregate around each other, often overlapping to show how close they are.
 These terms cannot be determined as precisely, so their encodings tended to settle closely to each other without much differentiation.

-EXPLAIN MORE

 ## Conclusions